John Swinney: 2020 SQA exam controversy

 In August 2020, Swinney was subject to a vote of no confidence in Parliament, with the Conservatives, Labour and the Liberal Democrats all accusing Swinney of creating an exam results system which "unfairly penalised pupils at schools which had historically not performed so well".
 During the No Confidence debate, Nicola Sturgeon described him as "one of the most decent and dedicated people in Scottish politics", while The Herald newspaper reported that: "Mr Swinney endured a deeply uncomfortable hour in the Holyrood chamber, as opposition MSPs said he had been a serial failure at the education portfolio, and he knew it."
 The motion was defeated by 67 votes to 58 resulting in Swinney surviving the vote and remaining as Scottish Education Secretary.

 Vote of no confidence

 In March 2021 Swinney was the subject of a second motion of no confidence.
-As the minister in charge of liaising with the Committee on the Scottish Government Handling of Harassment Complaints, Swinney twice refused to publish legal advice requested by the committee.
-After two votes in Parliament failed to persuade him to publish the advice, opposition parties announced a motion of no confidence in him.
-Swinney u-turned and published the advice; the Scottish Greens declared they would not support the motion of no confidence and it was defeated by 65 votes to 57.
+As the minister in charge of liaising with the Committee on the Scottish Government Handling of Harassment Complaints, Swinney was criticised for failing to provide the committee with all of the legal documentation which they requested.
+After two votes in Parliament failed to persuade him to publish the advice, opposition parties moved a motion of no confidence in him.
+After, Swinney shared some of these documents with the committee, the Scottish Greens declared they would not support the motion of no confidence and it was defeated by 65 votes to 57.